-Measure GNLP coverage

-Measure Requiring the location and design of development to: 1. deliver the highest viable energy efficiency, including the use of decentralised energy; 2. reduce the need to travel, particularly by private car; 3. secure the highest possible share of trips made by sustainable travel.
-GNLP coverageLocation of development: Policies 1 and 7The policies covering the location of development ensure that new housing will be close to every-day services and jobs.
-The great majority of the development is in urban areas and large villages, where sustainable access to services and jobs is best, thus reducing the need to travel and making it easier to walk, cycle and use public transport.
+Measure GNLP coverage Requiring the location and design of development to: 1. deliver the highest viable energy efficiency, including Location of development: Policies 1 and 7 The policies covering the location of development ensure that new housing will be close to every-day services and jobs.
+The the use of decentralised energy; 2. reduce the need to travel, particularly by private car; 3. secure the highest possible share of trips made by sustainable travel. great majority of the development is in urban areas and large villages, where sustainable access to services and jobs is best, thus reducing the need to travel and making it easier to walk, cycle and use public transport.
 Growth in villages is located where there is good access to services to support their retention.
-The distribution of the great majority of growth thus reduces the need to travel.Design of development: Policies 1, 2, 3 and 4

-sustainable travel.
+The distribution of the great majority of growth thus reduces the need to travel.
+Policy 2, in conjunction with other plan policies, requires development to be designed to minimise emissions.
+It is a broad strategic policy covering a wide range of design issues which is supported by the requirement for a Sustainability Statement to show how development will be low carbon.
+It also provides flexibility in what will undoubtedly be an era of rapid technological change to 2038 to ensure development seizes the broad range of opportunities to be designed to reduce emissions.